openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/student_event_types.rst

-Students who enroll with a ``student_courseenrollment.mode`` of 'audit' in a course that has a verified certificate option see an upgrade link or button for the course on their dashboards.
-The browser emits this event when a student clicks this option, and the process of upgrading the
-``student_courseenrollment.mode`` for the student to 'verified' begins.
+Students who enroll with a ``student_courseenrollment.mode`` of 'audit' in a course that has a verified certificate option see an upgrade link or button for the course in various locations.
+The browser emits this event when a student clicks this option, and the process of upgrading the ``student_courseenrollment.mode`` for the student to 'verified' begins.
 See :ref:`student_courseenrollment`.

-**History**: Added 18 Dec 2013; ``location`` field added .
+**History**: Added 18 Dec 2013; ``location`` field added 10 Oct 2017.

 **Event Source**: Browser